 (2011) with Sanjay Ruparelia, John Harriss, and Stuart Corbridge.
 Previous publications included International Trade and Labor Standards

 with Christian Barry.
 His current work focuses on inequality and inclusion within and across countries.
 He received his Ph.D. from Harvard University in 2000.
-He will be with the Graduate Center for Spring 2014 semester.

 is the Vigevani Chair of European Studies at the Hebrew University in Jerusalem whose research focuses on religious history in general and Catholicism in particular.
 He has written two books that were published in English: Believe not Every Spirit: Possession, Mysticism, and Discernment in Early Modern Catholicism